scharasyne/scharasyne/README.md

 ## Hi there 👋

+`I'm Zarah, a 3rd year BS in Computer Science Student from University of the Philippines Cebu!`

 <!--
 **scharasyne/scharasyne** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.